seanmonstar/seanmonstar.github.io/_posts/tumblr/2010-08-25-mvc-in-mootools-models.md

 [^1]: From here on out, my use of a JavaScript application is one where a large amount of it is written in JavaScript.
 Sure, your requests still need to interact with a server-side technology, but on the client side, most of the application functions without page refreshes.

 [^2]: The assumption is made that you know what MVC is.
-If not, [read up](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).&nbsp;[↩︎](#fnref:2)
+If not, [read up](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 [^3]: Whether the Model or the Controller should do the ajax requests has been [argued](http://www.alistapart.com/articles/javascript-mvc/) both ways when used in a JavaScript MVC framework, .
-Since the primary reason for a Model is to abstract the data storage system, it makes sense to me that only the Model should know if it needs to access a web server via ajax, or use localStorage, or use SQLite.&nbsp;[↩︎](#fnref:3)
+Since the primary reason for a Model is to abstract the data storage system, it makes sense to me that only the Model should know if it needs to access a web server via ajax, or use localStorage, or use SQLite.